Not all Cacao is created equally...

 FINCA EL PORVENIR

-characteristics of criollo.
-We thus hope to increase the genetic pool of cacao criollo and help re-propagate this almost extinct strain.
+In our quest to isolate the cacao criollo strain, our new harvests are now fruit bearing, carrying the pure criollo bean characteristics.
+We strive to increase the genetic pool of cacao criollo and help re-propagate an almost extinct strain.

 Cacao is a shade tree.
 We reclaimed an abandoned coffee plantation and covered it with 150 000+ mixed hardwood trees.